nippysaurus/credit-card-validation/README.md

+# Credit Card Validator

-The 'Credit Card Validator' identifies and validates credit card numbers.
+The credit card validator is a commandline application which identifies and validates credit card numbers.

-DATA:
+## Data

 Sample credit card data can be found in a 'data' file.
-The format expected is one credit card number per line.
+The format is one credit card number per line.

-USAGE:
+## Usage

-You can either pass the data in via STDIN
+You can either pass the data in via STDIN or pass supply the data files as a parameters.
+Either of the following are acceptable:

     ./ccv.rb < data

-or pass supply the data file as a parameter

     ./ccs.rb data

-TESTING

-TODO
+## Tests

+Tests are written in rspec.
+Run *rspec* in the root directory to run tests.